MusicDataset/md_homepage/content/musics/s/Sonetto123delPetrarca(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Sonetto 123 del Petrarca (1)
+title: Sonetto 123 del Petrarca (1)
 description: This is the description for Sonetto 123 del Petrarca by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]